mpicbg-scicomp/tissue_miner/quickstart_tutorial/ubuntu/tutorials/cell_contributions_to_tissue_area_changes.md

 # Cell contributions to tissue area change analysis

-Cell contributions to tissue area changes are easily calculated from the database.
-It is therefore sufficient to build the database only.

 ### 1. Plot the rate of tissue area changes and its cellular contributions

+We want to plot cellular contributions to tissue area changes.
+The `sm make_db` command will first build a database from the segmented data (or return "Nothing to be done" if the database is already present).
+The next command below will run the analysis and make the video we want.
+It takes the current movie directory `.` as an input and it outputs the results in the `output_analysis` folder within the same movie directory.

 * Copy-paste the following commands in the terminal: